majorfrog/qvantum2mqtt/README.md

 Note!
 This is a WIP.
 The API is not yet fully available, so this app cannot be completed.

-Docs doesn't always match reality.
-Patch requests fail.
-Events not correct.
-And more...

 Hopefully it will be possible to fully integrate later this year.